 - Directory to find safe, no/low toxic products and services

-- Library for videos, apps, books and information
+- Library for videos, apps, books, and information

-- Events calendar to see what chemical free orientated events are happening in your area
+- Events calendar to see what chemical-free orientated events are happening in your area

 We have a lot of people attend our ‘First Steps to Chemical Free’ workshops and movie nights.
-Many of our audience experience OMG moments throughout the presentation.
-Our aim is to raise awareness about the toxins we are exposed to in our everyday environment, stimulate the desire to question what’s in the things we use daily and share some very simple steps we can take to minimise exposure.
+Many of our audience experienced OMG moments throughout the presentation.
+Our aim is to raise awareness about the toxins we are exposed to in our everyday environment, stimulate the desire to question what’s in the things we use daily, and share some very simple steps we can take to minimise exposure.
 Everyone walks away with their own personal action plan.
 These events are promoted via our events calendar and FB events page.
 Although www.chemfreecom.com is free to use we recommend you create a login and get your members dashboard so you can save all your favourite businesses to your ‘Favourites’ folder.
 This will save you time finding them again.
 We also have some cracker discounts for our members on the ‘Member Rewards’ page on the Dashboard.

 If you had a short message you could give people what would you want to say?

 According to Chemical Abstracts Service (https://www.cas.org/) there are 129 million chemicals registered for use.
 There are approx. 200,000 new approved chemicals each week, most not tested for human safety and where do you think they end up?
-In our food, shampoos, baby products, clothing, toys, packaging… It’s the combined effect of exposure to all these chemicals that is impacting our health and the health of future generations.
-By avoiding toxic chemicals where we can and boosting our body’s natural systems to remove these toxins, it is possible to lessen the symptoms of existing disease and lower the risk of developing them in the first place.
-Even though Chemfreecom.com is in its infancy, we have many safer alternatives available on our directory, and we have only just started.
+In our food, shampoos, baby products, clothing, toys, packaging… It’s the combined effect of exposure to all these chemicals that are impacting our health and the health of future generations.
+By avoiding toxic chemicals where we can and boosting our body’s natural systems to remove these toxins, it is possible to lessen the symptoms of existing diseases and lower the risk of developing them in the first place.
+Even though Chemfreecom.com is in its infancy, we have many safer alternatives available in our directory, and we have only just started.
 There is really no excuse to be using toxic products in your home and on your body and in your environment these days.